 - Valley Medical Center

-All UW School of Medicine (SoM) faculty are a part of UW Medicine including those that work at affiliated institutions such as VA Puget Sound, Seattle Cancer Care Alliance (SCCA), Fred Hutch, and Seattle Children’s Hospital.
-UW Physicians is the practice group for more than 2,000 providers who care for patients within UW Medicine, SCCA, and Seattle Children’s Hospital.
+All UW School of Medicine (SoM) faculty are a part of UW Medicine including those that work at affiliated institutions such as VA Puget Sound, Fred Hutchinson Cancer Center (FHCC), and Seattle Children’s Hospital.
+UW Physicians is the practice group for more than 2,000 providers who care for patients within UW Medicine, FHCC, and Seattle Children’s Hospital.
 Children’s University Medical Group is the non-profit pediatric group practice established to support the academic, research and clinical missions of its corporate members, University of Washington School of Medicine and Seattle Children’s Hospital.

 What is WWAMI?